Late/Absence Procedures 2020 - 2021

 DAY TO DAY

 Parents/Carers are responsible for getting their children to school on time.
-Pupils are expected to be on site by 8.40am ready for early learning at the beginning of the school day.
+Pupils are expected to be in class by 8.40am ready for early learning at the beginning of the school day.
 If a pupil is too ill to attend school, parents/carers should contact the school office before 9.00am by telephoning 0115 9785505 or by sending a text to 0115 8240499.
 If school does not have a reason recorded for your child's absence by 9:30am a text will be sent and a follow up telephone call will be made by the attendance officer if no reason has been given.
 It is the parent/carers responsibility to make sure a satisfactory reason is given or the absence will be marked as unauthorised.

 If a child is not in school by 9.30am we have a duty of care to ensure that all children are safe and a phone call will be made to speak to an adult if a child is not accounted for.
 The government has now stated we must have at least 3 up to date contact numbers and if none of these are answered we could make a home visit or request a police safe and well check.